ellaism/ellaism.org/_pages/about.md

 * Average block time: 14 seconds.
 * Expected block time: 10-19 seconds (inclusive).
 * Coin generation: 5 Ella per block with 20% reward reduction happens every 10 million blocks.
+* Network ID is 0x40.
-* Network ID and chain ID is 0x40.
+* Replay protection enabled by default, and chain ID is 0x40.
+* No difficulty bomb.
 * Most other parameters are the same as Ethereum.

 This is an Ethereum network as specified in the [yellow